skypjack/entt/docs/signal.md

 can do something more in this case, because of how the delegate class is implemented internally (that is something that goes beyond the purposes of this document).<br/>
-In particular, the delegate accepts also functions having type `void(T, int)`, as long as `sizeof(T)` is lower than or equal to `sizeof(void *)`.
+In particular, the delegate accepts also functions having type equivalent to `void(T &, int)`, as long as `sizeof(T)` is lower than or equal to `sizeof(void *)`.
 The first parameter is stored directly by the delegate class and passed to the connected function when needed.

 In other terms, this works as well with the above definition: